Click on a header on the header panel above to get directed to the main sections of this documentation

 - all intronic variants that have a distance bigger than 13 nucleotides from each exon edge, based on the exon coordinates of the canonical transcript of the gene.

-To run your analysis only with a subset of genes, you can simply upload a .txt file with the gene symbols you are interested to include, each gene being in a different line.
+To run your analysis only with a subset of genes, you can simply upload a .txt file with the genes you are interested to include, each gene being in a different line.
 You can submit ENSGs or gene names.
 After submission, ORVAL will use this list to filter the genes that will be used in the analysis.

 After you submit your data, ORVAL:

 - automatically annotates them with the biological information (list of sources and current versions in the link) needed for the integrated predictive methods (VarCoPP and the Digenic Effect predictor)